Embiid scores 25, hits big 3 as 76ers beat Bulls 114-109

 Nikola Vucevic added 23 points and 19 rebounds.
 The 6-foot-10 center from Montenegro made five 3-pointers – one shy of his career high.

+Vucevic became the first Bulls player with at least 20 pts, 15 rebounds and five 3s in a single game, according to information supplied to the team by the Elias Sports Bureau.
+It’s the second time in his career he has achieved that, and he is one of 38 players in NBA history to do so at least once,

-LaVine 20 after missing a game because the team is managing his surgically repaired left knee, and the Bulls dropped their second in a row.
+LaVine scored 20 after missing a game because the team is managing his surgically repaired left knee.
+But a second straight loss left coach Billy Donovan indicating the starting lineup could be changed.

+”But I can’t sit there and say it’s one player,” he said. ”It’s that group.
+It’s a group of five players.
+It’s something we probably got to take a look at and evaluate and see.
+You’d like to get a larger sample size.”

 TIP-INS

-76ers: Philadelphia has not lost to Chicago since March 6, 2019. … Embiid was not listed on the injury report after he sat out Friday’s win at Toronto because of a sore right knee.
+76ers: Philadelphia has not lost to Chicago since March 6, 2019. … Embiid was not listed on the injury report.

 UP NEXT